ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 ![products-stac](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/0b3e31c8-ce9d-4f8b-99d6-3061628be47d)

-The Browser lists all products gathered in the Open Science Data Catalogue, with temporal extent (start and end date of the product) provided next to the product title (in grey box).
+The Browser lists all products gathered in the Open Science Catalog, with temporal extent (start and end date of the product) provided next to the product title (in grey box).
 Filtering by product name is also possible.
 Clicking the product will provide the main information about each item ingested to the catalog.
-An example page of the selected product published in Open Science Data Catalogue is provided here:
+An example page of the selected product published in Open Science Catalog is provided here:
 ![product-page-2](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/4753f91b-b646-4255-a948-d2cce0b9adf0)

 In the Product page: general description, metadata, access to the resource (URL link), website – URL to documentation of the product and product extent are provided.